POP EXISTENTIALISM IN ART

 The Superdeep Theory is a post-existential, post-confluential, post-global, post-Freudian, postmortem art movement and body aesthetic of work, founded by the artist Rafael Lanfranco whose themes are super deeply influenced by the profound archetypal narrative of pop cultural Jungian psychology and pop culture media production and characters.

-Super Deep Thoughts!
+Super Deep Art (flashlight required)

 Rafael Lanfranco’s work revolves around the creation of characters that serve as metaphors of the emblematic psychological, mythological and archetypal processes of our time as an attempt to explore the nature of consciousness and the purpose of existence, both at the collective level and at the individual level.
-This, under the understanding that constant pursuit of answers to the questions such as…
+This, under the understanding that a constant pursuit of answers to the questions such as…

 …in our space and time endow a powerful sense of purpose that makes life tolerable.
-The artist’s search is flooded with references of culture, animation, fantasy, science fiction, from which he “drank” for a good part of his childhood and early youth, and that deeply influences him until today.
+The artist’s search is flooded with references of “pop” culture, animation, fantasy, science fiction, from which he “drank” for a good part of his childhood and early youth, and that deeply influences him until today.
 He finds that their narrative and aesthetic expressions function as a reinterpretation of the most classic and archaic myths.

 The relationship between the images of pop culture and the gods of past civilizations is well-tread territory.
 The general consensus is that the former compares poorly to the latter.
 But this knee-jerk retrospective snobbery glides over the question with actual stakes: what are the new heroes teaching us about ourselves?

 No amount of pretension can prevent the spell of pop culture from working its magic.
 Pepsi is everywhere.
 But such spellwork is the artist’s gift as well.
 So the artist recreates these tellings, reinforcing the pop images with the ancient archetypes that they emerged from.
 A circling back to get answers.